MicrosoftDocs/quantum-docs/azure-quantum/reference/Python-SDK/Azure.Quantum.md

 To create a Workspace object, you must supply the following arguments in order to connect.
-If you have not already created a Workspace, follow the steps in [Creating an Azure Quantum Workspace guide](/Guides/Creating-an-Azure-Quantum-Workspace) using the following values:
+If you have not already created a Workspace, follow the steps in [Creating an Azure Quantum Workspace guide](xref:microsoft.azure.quantum.workspaces-portal) using the following values:

 - `subscription_id`: The subscription ID where the Workspace is deployed.
 - `resource_group`: The name of the resource group where the Workspace is deployed.